MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Spain/payments-in-cash.md

 - Making 340 Payments in cash declaration.

 ## Applying Payments in Cash to Invoices
 You apply payments in cash to invoices that you have received from customers.
-For information about how to apply payments to invoices, see [How to: Apply Customer Ledger Entries](how-to-apply-customer-ledger-entries.md).
+For information about how to apply payments to invoices, see [Managing Receivables](../../receivables-manage-receivables.md).
 Only the applied payments in cash are used for reporting payments in cash.
 If you do not apply payments in cash to invoices, you cannot report payments in cash.

 ## Making 340 Payments in Cash Declaration
 You use the **Make 340 Declaration** batch job to report 340 payments in cash declaration.
 For information about how to specify and select information to generate the declaration, see Make 340 Declaration.